gully/decotengu/doc/algo.rst

 with the following steps

 - simulate stay at depth of decompression stop for proposed time value
-- check if ascent ceiling is at or shallower than depth of next stop
+- check if ascent ceiling is at depth or shallower than depth of next stop

 The algorithm finding length of decompression stop is